retest/gui-state-machine-api/README.md

 The NFA is used to generate test cases (sequence of UI actions) with the help of a genetic algorithm.
 For example, whenever a random action is executed with the help of monkey testing, it adds a transition to the state machine.
 After running the genetic algorithm, the state machine is then used to create a test suite.

+## Concurrency

+The creation and modification of state machines should be threadsafe.